 Besides lump sum payments, most mortgage lenders also let you increase your regular monthly payments.
 Most let you increase your payments by between 10 and 20 percent once per year.
 By taking advantage of this, you’ll shorten your amortization period and could save yourself thousands or tens of thousands in mortgage interest over the life of your mortgage.

-You don’t have to increase your mortgage payment the full amount if you don’t want to.
+You don’t have to increase your mortgage payment to the full amount if you don’t want to.
 Although most lenders only let you do it once a year, so it’s a good idea to use it wisely.

 While I’m all for paying down my mortgage sooner, it’s a good idea to ask if you can reduce your mortgage payment later on.
 You may be fine with higher payments now, but if you were to run into financial difficulty later on, you probably don’t want to be tied to higher mortgage payments.